fluent/fluentd-docs-gitbook/plugins/filter/record_transformer.md

 </filter>
 ```

-The above filter adds the new field "hostname" with the server's
+The above filter adds the new field `hostname` with the server's
 hostname as its value (It is taking advantage of Ruby's string
-interpolation) and the new field "tag" with tag value.
-So, an input like
+interpolation) and the new field `tag` with tag value.

+So, an input like:

 ```
 {"message":"hello world!"}